Lupercio421/data_pipelines_pocket_reference/Readme.md

 # Data Pipelines Pocket Reference
-This repo contains the file for my development work for DPPR by James Densmore.
+This repo contains the files for my development work for DPPR by James Densmore.

 # Reflections